-One of the factors that may influence the price of our securities in public markets is the annual distribution rate we pay as compared with the yields on alternative investments.
-Any significant increase in interest rates could lead holders of our securities to seek higher yields through other investments, which could adversely affect the market price of our securities.
+One of the factors that may influence the price of our stock in public markets is the annual distribution rate we pay as compared with the yields on alternative investments.
+Any significant increase in interest rates could also lead holders of our securities to seek higher yields through other investments, which could adversely affect the market price of our shares.